Program Coordinator, Broadcast-Cinema & Communication

 Professor Lenoce first came to Middlesex as an adjunct instructor while in graduate school and at the time was put in charge of supervising media production interns at Aetna.
 He noticed that there was something special about the Middlesex students that interns from other schools didn’t have–and those schools included the large communication schools like Syracuse, Emerson and Quinnipiac.
 MxCC Broadcast interns could think on their feet and were far more experienced in production than their counterparts.
 Lenoce discovered that this came from the hands-on experiences they were given while at MxCC that starts on the first day of classes and allows them to grow and expand their skills during their time at the college.
 MxCC students had, and still exhibit, professionalism balanced with a creative passion to tell stories and learn the latest technologies.
 Small classes and a learning environment allow students to explore their strengths and contribute collaboratively to meaningful projects.

-Professor Lenoce, lives with his family including his son Gregory, daughter Isabella and wife Amy, a professor at NVCC, in Durham, Connecticut.
-In his spare time, Professor Lenoce is an avid cyclist.
+Professor Lenoce, lives with his family including his son Gregory and daughter Isabella in Durham, Connecticut.
+In his spare time, Professor Lenoce is an avid cyclist, runner and car enthusiast.
 He can often be seen riding his bike or driving his sports car to work on nice days.
 He enjoys dancing with Isabella, making science fiction and rocket models with Greg and hiking and fishing with his family.